zainaftab2225/zainaftab2225.github.io/_sociology/herbert-spencer.md

 Spencer took the biological evolution described by Charles Darwin and applied it to sociology.

 Social Darwinism is based on two principles:
-1. Survival of the Fittest;
+1. Survival of the Fittest
-2. Principles of Non-interference.
+2. Principles of Non-interference

 #### 1. Survival of the Fittest